Jake-Brewer/auto-commit/src/FOLDER_GUIDE.md

 - Configuration files (belong in the root directory).

 ## Files
 - `main.py`: The main entry point for the `auto-commit` agent application.
+- `watcher.py`: Contains the file system monitoring logic using the `watchdog` library.